The image gives each prop its own panel.

 When you throw a club, you are not only placing it on an arc.
 You are also launching it into a rotation.
 The club that arrives at the catch has been spinning since it left your hand.
 The catch has to be timed to the rotation - arriving not just at the right position but at the right point in the club’s spin cycle.
 Too early or too late and the knob hits the palm instead of the handle, and the catch fails regardless of the trajectory.

-The trace of the club’s rotation is not decorative.
-It is the actual physical constraint the club imposes on the catcher.
+The orange orbit in the image captures this: the club is surrounded by the trace of its own rotation.
+The orbit is not decorative.
+It is the actual physical constraint that the club imposes on the catcher.

 The club does not wait for you to be ready.
 It arrives at the catch with its own momentum, its own rotation, its own timing.
 Meeting the club is the skill.